eyal-stratoscale/upseto/README.md

 Setup:
 ------
+Make sure you have yaml install, if not, install it by: 'pip instal pyyaml'.
 Run make install.
 Make sure you have your github account setup in ~/.netrc, for all the git fetch operations
 ```